GiorgiaMori/ables/index.md

 - support on adopting best practices and effectively sharing outputs;
 - a community-driven repository of bioinformatics software, including tools and workflows.

+## Eligibility

+ABLeS is available to research groups and bioinformatics communities across Australia.

 ABLeS projects broadly align with the following three principles:

 1. Projects are life science related and contribute to producing and sharing data, research, or software-based outcomes.